How to become a communication support worker

 - Level 3 Certificate in British Sign Language Studies

 - Level 3 Certificate in Communication Support for Deaf Learners

 You'll be expected to have a level 2 sign language qualification to get onto one of these courses.

 You can do further qualifications at higher levels once you start work.

 Entry requirements for these courses vary.

-You may be able to find a job as an assistant communication support worker and complete your qualifications while working.
+You may be able to find a job as an assistant communication support worker and complete a qualification while working.

-You can do sign language training through organisations like Signature, which also offers a Certificate in Learning Support for Communication Support Workers.
+You can do sign language training with Signature or complete a certificate in Learning Support for Communication Support Workers.

-You can get more advice about working in communication support from Signature.
+You can get more advice about careers in sign language from Signature.